MediaRon/gravity-forms-google-analytics-event-tracking/README.md

 }, 10, 4 );
 ```

-From there, modify your conversion goal for category with `begins with`: pagination.
+From there, modify your conversion goal for category with `begins with`: form.

 ### gform_pagination_event_action